Premature Infants and Vaccines

 Mar 05, 2013

-For the past few months, Dr. Lara Zibners has been addressing questions that we receive from on our Vaccinate Your Baby Facebook page.
+For the past few months, Dr. Lara Zibners has been addressing questions that we receive from on our Vaccinate Your Family Facebook page.
 Today’s question addresses premature infants and vaccines.
-If you have a vaccine related question that you would like us to address, please email email@example.com or send us a message on our Facebook page.
+If you have a vaccine related question that you would like us to address, please email Vaccinate Your Family at email@example.com or send us a message on our Facebook page.

 “Should vaccines be postponed for premature infants?
 I’ve been trying to do research, but I’m too sleep deprived to make any sense of it.
 I vaccinated my son who was full term, and I’m all for vaccines.
 I just didn’t know if there were exceptions for preemies.”